By Dr. Shanti Shanti Kaur

 Let's face it, each of us becomes inefficient and less effective under stress.
 Simply put, we don't have time not to practice yoga and meditation.

 Shanti Shanti Kaur Khalsa, PhD, C-IAYT, brings the ancient teachings of Kundalini Yoga into modern medicine as Founding Director of the Guru Ram Das Center for Medicine & Humanology.
-Under the guidance of Yogi Bhajan she developed and directs the 1,000 hour IAYT accredited International Kundalini Yoga Therapy Professional Training.
-A Kundalini Yoga teacher since 1971, Dr. Khalsa began to specialize in teaching Kundalini Yoga and Meditation to people with chronic or life threatening illness and their family members in 1986, under the direction of Yogi Bhajan.
+She developed and directs the 1,000 hour IAYT accredited International Kundalini Yoga Therapy Professional Training.
+A Kundalini Yoga teacher since 1971, Dr. Khalsa began to specialize in teaching Kundalini Yoga and Meditation to people with chronic or life threatening illness and their family members in 1986.